-(a) A beneficiary may initiate a proceeding against a trustee for breach of trust until the first to occur of:
+(a) A person may initiate a proceeding against a trustee for breach of trust or other claim until the first to occur of:

 (3) The date the proceeding was otherwise precluded by adjudication, release, consent, limitation or pursuant to the terms of the governing instrument.

-(b) A report adequately discloses the facts constituting a claim if it provides sufficient information so that the beneficiary knows of the claim or reasonably should have inquired into its existence.
+(b) A report adequately discloses the facts constituting a claim if it provides sufficient information so that the person knows of the claim or reasonably should have inquired into its existence.

-(c) For the purpose of subsection (a) of this section, a beneficiary is deemed to have been sent a report if:
+(c) For the purpose of subsection (a) of this section, a person is deemed to have been sent a report if:

-(1) In the case of a beneficiary having capacity, it is sent to the beneficiary;
+(1) In the case of a person having capacity, it is sent to the person;

-(2) In the case of a beneficiary who under § 3547 of this title may be represented and bound by another person, it is sent to the other person; or
+(2) In the case of a person who is a beneficiary and who under § 3547 of this title may be represented and bound by another person, it is sent to the other person; or

-(3) In the case of a beneficiary who under § 3303(d) of this title is represented and bound by a designated representative, it is sent to the designated representative.
+(3) In the case of a person who is a beneficiary and who under § 3303(d) of this title is represented and bound by a designated representative, it is sent to the designated representative.

-(d) If subsection (a) of this section does not apply, a judicial proceeding by a beneficiary against a trustee for breach of trust must be commenced within 5 years after the first to occur of:
+(d) If subsection (a) of this section does not apply, a judicial proceeding by a person against a trustee for breach of trust or other claim must be commenced within 5 years after the first to occur of:

 (1) The removal, resignation, or death of the trustee;

-(2) The termination of the beneficiary's interest in the trust; or
+(2) The termination of the person's interest in the trust; or

 (3) The termination of the trust.